shahab5191/ratestask/README.md

 # About
 This server is designated for the [xeneta.com](https://xeneta.com) assignment "RatesTask."

+For more information about the API and functions, please visit the [Documentaion](https://shahab5191.github.io/ratestask).
 ## Getting Started

 Welcome to Rates Task!
 Here\'s how to get started: